awsdocs/aws-certificate-user-guide/doc_source/troubleshooting-failed.md

 ## Error Message: Invalid Public Domain<a name="failed-invalid-domain"></a>

 One or more of the domain names in the certificate request is not valid\.
 Typically, this is because a domain name in the request is not a valid top\-level domain\.
 Try again to request a certificate, correcting any spelling errors or typos that were in the failed request, and ensure that all domain names in the request are for valid top\-level domains\.
-For example, you cannot request an ACM Certificate for example\.invalidpublicdomain because "invalidpublicdomain" is not a valid top\-level domain\.
+For example, you cannot request an ACM certificate for example\.invalidpublicdomain because "invalidpublicdomain" is not a valid top\-level domain\.
 If you continue to receive this failure reason, contact the [Support Center](https://console.aws.amazon.com/support/home)\.
 If you don't have a support plan, post a new thread in the [ACM Discussion Forum](https://forums.aws.amazon.com/forum.jspa?forumID=206)\.

 ## Error Message: Other<a name="failed-other"></a>